Tuesday, 29 April 2025

 Nintendo Switch OLED vs. Nintendo Switch - 1

-One of the main changes in the is the size.
+One of the main changes in the design is the size.
 Nintendo Switch OLED has a vibrant 7-inch OLED panel, and the previous version is a 6,2-inch LCD panel.
 This led to the cutting of the bezels of the original version.
 This makes the design a bit more modern and appealing.
 The good thing is that even with this change, the Joy-Con controllers you might have from the previous Switch version will work great with the OLED one.

 Something else that fans are happy about is that with the new OLED version, the feeble kickstand is way less fragile.
 You might see that it is a bit bigger, and it runs across almost the whole back of the console.
 But the stand is still highly adjustable, making it perfect for playing even from different viewing angles.